What is a quinceanera?

 This is one of the more popular quinceanera traditions at the post-service party.
 Just like the first father and daughter dance, parents take the lead with the shoe changing tradition.
 During the church service, and at the beginning of the party, the birthday girl will wear flats.
 At a designated time during the party, one of the quinceanera’s parents will take off their girl’s shoes.

 They will replace them with a pair of heels, usually her first pair of heeled shoes.
 The high heels are a symbol of growth and responsibility on the girl’s part.
 High heels also symbolize the girl stepping up in society to become an adult woman, bride, and mother.
+It is one of the most crucial symbols that Spanish-speaking cultures have adopted for quinceaneras all over the world, and especially in the US.
+Think of it the same way you’d think of a bride who puts on her dress for the first time.
+Except here it’s a transition from childhood to the teenage years, and into adulthood respectively.

 Toast to the daughter